 4 Mite rearing

-Thirty to 50 female mites per sample location were used to initiate stock populations.
-Mite stock populations were maintained separately on detached bean leaves (Phaseolus vulgaris cv Contender), commonly used as a “neutral” plant (Sabelis, 1981; Fellous et al., 2014; Sousa et al., 2019).
+Mite stock populations were maintained separately by collection site on detached bean leaves (Phaseolus vulgaris cv Contender), commonly used as a “neutral” plant (Sabelis, 1981; Fellous et al., 2014; Sousa et al., 2019).
 Leaves were placed on moist cotton blanket in double-bottom plastic boxes (13.5 x 9.5 x 5 cm) with water reservoir and maintained in growth chambers at 21 ± 1°C, 60 ± 10% RH with a photoperiod of L/D 16/8 h which allows the development of one generation on two weeks.
 Each population was maintained for at least six generations before being used in the experiments.

 5 Experimental design

 Due to restricted space available, each population was assayed separately in random order.
+This experimental constraint means that comparisons among populations can only be done with caution.
+We address this below further where we describe the data analysis.
 All the experiments were conducted in a climate room with diurnal (25 ± 1°C) and nocturnal (23 ± 1°C) temperatures and using a light cycle of L/D 16/8 h.
 Relative humidity was maintained at 50 ± 20% RH using a dehumidifier (Rexair 2500T, Rexair, 95330 Domont, France).

 Experiment I (Figure 2A)